Stalker Ichikawa

-Kanji Ichikawa (市川 寛二, Ichikawa Kanji), better known by his stage name "Hollywood" Stalker Ichikawa (“ハリウッド”ストーカー市川, “Hariuddo” Sutōkā Ichikawa), is a Japanese professional wrestler who currently wrestles for Dragon Gate.
+Kanji Ichikawa (市川 寛二, Ichikawa Kanji), better known by his stage name "Hollywood" Stalker Ichikawa (“ハリウッド”ストーカー市川, “Hariuddo” Sutōkā Ichikawa), is a Japanese retired professional wrestler he is best known tenure for Dragon Gate.

 Professional wrestling career

 A member of Último Dragón's Toryumon Dojo second class gifted with an extensive amateur wrestling background, Ichikawa is one of the many comedy characters whose purpose is more based on entertaining the fans than it is to actually win matches.
 Stalker's matches do not last very long, often within five to ten minutes tops.
 His offenses would have little to no effect on his opponents and they would simply side-step whenever he attempts any sort of high flying move.
-In some cases, just as Stalker is about to be hit by his opponent's finisher some one, usually his wife Namiko, would throw in the towel to stop the match.
+In some cases, just as Stalker is about to be hit by his opponent's finisher someone, usually his wife Namiko, would throw in the towel to stop the match.
 The opponent would still hit him with his finisher shortly after.
 He is very good friends with CIMA and Don Fuji, though the two have no problem beating him up many times to the delight of the fans.

 Stalker gained mass popularity with the Reckless Run series.
 When not wrestling a regular member of the Dragon Gate roster, he would face an endless run of X opponents of great importance.
 Among those he had faced during the series included The Great Kabuki, Mitsuhiro Matsunaga, Kintaro Kanemura, Yoshihiro Takayama, Toshiaki Kawada, and even female wrestlers such as Aja Kong.

 When Stalker started out in Japan in 1999, he had a legendary rivalry with Crazy MAX member TARU, the two having many comedy-themed matches.
 Eventually, he began to occasionally team with TARU and was made an honorary member of Crazy MAX in August 2000.
 He was promoted to full member after gaining his first victory, scoring the pin in a Hair vs. Mask tag team match where he and TARU beat M2K's Susumu Mochizuki and Yasushi Kanda.
 His affiliation with the group would not last, however, for he was booted out three months later on the grounds that he did not fit their heel image.
 In 2002, he became the first member of the Toryumon roster to marry when he married Namiko.
 Stalker would rejoin CIMA and Don Fujii after Crazy MAX ended in November 2004 in their new stable, Waku Waku Fuji Land, but when CIMA and Don Fujii renamed the stable to Blood Generation in January, Stalker was booted out for not meeting the strength principle set by the group.